Risks & Hazards

 Wildfire - Short-term loss caused by wildland fire can include the destruction of timber, wildlife habitat, scenic vistas, and watersheds, and increase vulnerability to flooding .
 Long-term effects include smaller timber harvests, reduced access to affected recreational areas, and destruction of cultural and economic resources and community infrastructure.

 Chemical, Biological, Radiological, and Nuclear (CBRN) - Hazardous material incidents are intentional and/or unintentional releases of a material, that because of their chemical, physical, or biological nature, pose a potential risk to life, health, environment, or property.
-Of particular interest is material being transported on SR522, I405, by the many rail lines in the area and especially the natural gas pipeline.
+Of particular interest is material being transported on SR522, I405, by the many rail lines in the area.
 A pandemic potential exists for the region however mitigation within the Echo Lake Community is limited at the present.

 Radiological - A radiological hazard is the uncontrolled release of radioactive material that can harm people or damage the environment.
 If there is an event south east of here, the prevailing winds will bring it here.